danjcabrera/Basic-Algorithms/Static_libraries.md

-## Examples and comments from "Extreme C" by Kamran Amini

 ### Static Library
 - A static library is simply a Unix archive made from relocatable object files.
 Such a library is usually linked together with other object files to form an executable